open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/dynap-cnn/index.md

 ---
 active_product: false
-description: The DynapCNN is an ultra-low power, event-driven neuromorphic processor chip for spiking neural networks that achieves sub-milliwatt computation using in-memory techniques.
+summary: The DynapCNN is an ultra-low power, event-driven neuromorphic processor chip for spiking neural networks that achieves sub-milliwatt computation using in-memory techniques.
 With 1M neurons, it can implement convolutional network models like LeNet and ResNet, interfacing directly to sensors like DVS cameras for low-latency,